 The csc response (.rsp) file, which references commonly used .NET Framework assemblies, is used by default.
 Use /noconfig if you do not want the compiler to use csc.rsp.

 In Visual Studio, use the Add Reference dialog box.
-For more information, see How to: Add or Remove References in Visual Studio.
-In Visual Studio 2010 and later versions, to ensure equivalent behavior between adding references by using /reference and by using the Add Reference dialog box, the Embed Interop Types property must be set to False for the assembly that you are adding.
-True is the default value for that property.
+For more information, see NIB How to: Add or Remove References By Using the Add Reference Dialog Box.
+In Visual Studio 2010 and later versions, to ensure equivalent behavior between adding references by using

 This example shows how to use the extern alias feature.